Learning ACT and Associated Resources

 Values in Therapy is a practical guide on how to do effective values work for any therapist.
 Based on tools for working with values from acceptance and commitment therapy (ACT), this practical guide is written to be accessible to any therapist of any theoretical orientation.
 While values work may appear deceptively simple, it’s often difficult to effectively carry out in practice.
 That’s where this comprehensive guide comes in.
 For any therapist who is looking to incorporate values-based work into your treatment, this essential guide provides everything you need to help clients connect with what really matters to them, so they can live full and meaningful lives.

-- Resources for working with highly-shame prone and self-critical clients – I maintain a list of resources pertaining to working with highly self-critical and shame prone client, including therapist reference materials, audio recordings, and client handouts at http://www.actwithcompassion.com/.
+We have created hundreds of pages of resources on working with highly self-critical and shame prone clients, including therapist reference materials, audio recordings, and client handouts at http://www.actwithcompassion.com/.

 ACT Audio Recordings for Therapists and Clients